w3f/polkadot-wiki/docs/contributing.md

 Pull requests, discussions and contributions from the community are encouraged.
 For certain active community members who demonstrate a record of good contributions, they may be given write access to the repository.
-Otherwise, the Web3 Foundation holds the administrative position and final say on the content that is included.
+Otherwise, Web3 Foundation holds the administrative position and final say on the content that is included.
 Specifically the Technical Education team at the foundation are most directly involved.